 Ubud is changing fast, and today you are invited to witness it's natural beauty at the golden hour of dawn.
 First thing this morning at 5:30 AM, you will be taken to Ubud Market alongside your private guide and driver.
 This is where you will begin your sunrise walk.
 Vendors arrive in the wee hours of the morning to sell vegetables, food and beautiful flower offerings, that you will see all over the island.
 This market transforms into a commercial affair by the mid-morning, so having the opportunity to see it at dawn is a unique and special experience.

 You will continue your stroll through Ubud's quaint lanes, towards the verdant dew-covered rice fields north of Ubud.
 After witnessing the sunrise and herons taking flight, you will stop to enjoy a private picnic breakfast in a farmer's hut, high up in the middle of a rice field.
 Relax, sip on a cup of coffee or mint tea that was freshly harvested from a nearby garden and soak in the morning ambiance of this once in a lifetime experience.
-Descending through the rice fields back into Ubud, you will pass by the Monkey Forest and finish at the Arma Center.
-Here, you will be rewarded with a delicious Thai lunch and luxurious massage treatment.
-The Arma Center is both a secluded resort, and also displays a unique collection of Balinese art.
-Profits from the resort go towards supporting the foundation and museum of local culture.
+Descending through the rice fields back into Ubud, you will pass by the Monkey Forest.
+After the walk is time to relax with a unique massage therapy followed by a delightful lunch.
 Feeling relaxed and rejuvenated, you will then be transferred back to your hotel, with the rest of the day to spend as you wish.
 (This service is on a private basis.)

 Enjoy leisurely free morning at the beautiful resort.